panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 Follow the advice: *"Practice makes perfect"*.
 By investing enough time, better regularly, to deeply understand JavaScript will improve your coding, and as a positive side effect, interviewing skills.

 In this post, you will find 7 at first sight simple, but tricky JavaScript interview questions.

+While at first the questions might seem random, they try to hook into important concepts of JavaScript.
+So you better practice them before your next interview!

 ## 1. Accidental global variable